 Social Security Number or Individual Taxpayer Identification Number

-In some cases, the best course of action may be to spend a bit of time improving your credit score before applying for Capital One Venture.
-You need good credit to satisfy the Capital One Venture credit score requirement.
+In some cases, the best course of action may be to spend a bit of time improving your credit score before applying for the Capital One Venture Rewards Credit Card.
+You need good credit to satisfy the card’s credit score requirement.
 But barely passing that test probably won’t give you great approval odds overall.

-Capital One Quicksilver requires a “good” credit score of 700 or higher for approval.
-Capital One also considers applicants’ income and debt when making Quicksilver card approval decisions.
-With a $0 annual fee, unlimited 1.5% cash back on every purchase and a $150 signup bonus, Quicksilver is an excellent rewards card.… read full answer
+The Capital One Quicksilver’s credit score requirement is “good” (700 or higher).
+Capital One also considers applicants’ income and debt when making Capital One Quicksilver card approval decisions.
+With a $0 annual fee, unlimited 1.5% cash back on every purchase and a $200 signup bonus, Capital One Quicksilver is an excellent rewards card.… read full answer

 It is ok it is free and it does help you keep track of your acconts but the score part of it isn't all the way accurate other credit score from other places are different my score could say 600 on creditwise but 655 on another and there update process on checking your score is long like 1 month but others everyday or every 5 days so credit wise is ok for keeping track of all your accounts in one place but the score part needs improvements but would I recommend credit wise sure its good safe helpful and free.… read full answer